oleksandr-dubrov/bluetube/README.md

 9 Troubleshooting
 -----------------
 ### 9.1 For porting the Script to a non-GNU OS.
-On Windows if you see
-    UnicodeEncodeError: 'charmap' codec can't encode characters in position it means that CMD cannot display a symbol.
+On Windows if you see *UnicodeEncodeError: 'charmap' codec can't encode characters in position*, it means that CMD cannot display a symbol.
 In this case try to use *install win-unicode-console*.
 However, the script is not developed for Windows.
 First, it should be installed:

 	pip install install win-unicode-console

 Once the package is installed, you should run the script like this:

 	python -mrun bluetube.py

 0 TODO